Please click each section if you would like to learn more.

 CHARGE Syndrome Questionnaire:

-A 7-page questionnaire covering pregnancy, development, and family life as well as a list of features your child has which are common to CHARGE syndrome.
+A 7-page questionnaire at no charge covering pregnancy, development, and family life as well as a list of features your child has which are common to CHARGE syndrome.

 If you are interested in finding someone in your area please contact the foundation at 800-442-7604 or by sending an email to email@example.com for a list of families.